 Finally, exhale very slowly so that it takes a total of 8 counts to return to the bottom of your breath.
-Repeat for 4 full breaths and work your way up to 8 breaths with practice and over a course of time.
+Repeat for 4 full breaths and work your way up to 8 breaths with practice and over the course of time.

 Method: Close your eyes and focus on tensing and relaxing each muscle group for 2 to 3 seconds.
 Start with your feet and toes.

-Then move up to your knees, thighs, glutes, chest, arms, hands, neck, jaw and eyes.
+Then move up to your knees, thighs, glutes, chest, arms, hands, neck, jaw, and eyes.
 Maintain deep, slow breaths throughout the process.
 If holding your breath ever feels uncomfortable, tone it down to just a few seconds.

 While many of the practices above are focused on calming, there are breathing tools to help you feel re-energized and refreshed.
-Most of us find ourselves despite a full night of sleep, often under pressure and have a lot of tasks to finish which can become overwhelming.
+Most of us find ourselves despite a full night of sleep, often under pressure and having a lot of tasks to finish which can become overwhelming.